The TOQUES of the Town

 NOTE: Villefranche sur Mer is one of my favorite designations in the world.
 If you wish to know more about this villeage, you can read my 2 postings in the TRAVEL category on this blog: Villefranche sur Mer: Within and Villefranche sur Mer: Without.

-VILLEFRANCHE-SUR-MER: Part 2 of 4
+VILLEFRANCHE-SUR-MER: Part 2

 Again at 7 in the morning, Jazz did his wakeup la biss for borh Chad an me.
 I was into my bathing suit in minutes and immediately started towards the same spot as yesterday for my morning swim.
 Jazz had anticipated my action and was sitting on the promenade in front of La Vie waiting for mw.
 We did the same swim as yesterday and were back to the boat in 30 minutes.
 Again, Chad had prepared breakfast.
 This morning it was a sunny side up egg stuffed in a croissant, sage sausage links, and coffee for each.
 Jazz's bowl was filled with dry dog food topped with pieces of sausage.
 As I was being served, Chad noted the bold orange color of the yolks compared to the medium yellow yokes that are common in NOLA.
 I stated that such eggs are common throughout France.
 But in the U.S., such eggs are the normal in the Amish communities, particularly where the hens' feed has yellow-orange pigments instead of corn or alfalfa meal; another cuisine note for Chad.